SoftCircuits/Silk/docs/UsingLibrary.md

 }
 ```

+## CompiledProgram Class

-The `CompiledProgram` object contains the compiled code.
+The `CompiledProgram` object created by `Compiler.Compile()` contains the compiled code.
 You can use this class' `Save()` and `Load()` methods to save a compiled program to a file, and load a compiled program from a file.
 This allows you to load a previously compiled program and run it without needing to compile it each time.

+## Runtime Class

 To run a `CompiledProgram`, create an instance of the `Runtime` class and pass the `CompiledProgram` to the `Runtime.Execute()` method.